sethi-rasna/School_District_Analysis/README.md

 # PyCity Schools District Analysis
 ## Overview

 AFter doing initial analysis on the school district to determine where to allocate funding, we have come to learn that the results for the ninth grade class at Thomas High School were tampered with.
-Therefore, we had to go back through our analysis, remove the values of that data and re-caculate the values of comparison.
+Therefore, we had to go back through our analysis, remove the values of that data and re-calculate the values of comparison.

 ## Results